 The drugs were not supplied by pirates or other scoundrel cartels.
 The leading drug dealers were the British government through the East India Company with American and French merchants playing lesser roles.
 Massive quantities of opium were shipped in from India and Turkey, landing at British controlled ports and smuggled out to millions of Chinese customers.

 Western imperial aspirations resulted in two opium fuelled wars that ended with China ceding territory and granting virtually unfettered trading rights to the British.
 The opium supplied through treaty ports like Shanghai was particularly devasting to Chinese coastal cities where millions of its citizens wasted away in opium dens while the resulting revenue ultimately enriched the British Crown.

-Fast forward one hundred and 160 years.
+Fast forward 160 years.
 While Britain, in the throes of Brexit, is nearly irrelevant, China is on the verge of once again being the world’s largest economy.
 China’s rise to the top of the economic heap was neither fuelled by military force nor by trading in illicit drugs.